TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 21/John 21.14.md

 ---

-This is now the third time that Jesus was manifested to the disciples, after that he was risen from the dead.
+This is now the third time that Jesus was revealed to his disciples, after he had risen from the dead.